 Taking the Fun out of NYE Vegas

 I do have to say, the Clark County Board and Las Vegas Metro sure know how to take the fun out of a party.
 Enforcing TSA style bans on the Strip has pretty well done away with the joyous and festive mood of the Strip on New Year’s Eve.
 It was just like a scene from a Zombie show, as people just walked in the circle on the Strip, trying to be happy and celebrate the times.
 But when you can’t do “Vegas” while on the Vegas Strip, it seemed a little pointless.
 You could see it in the people you met walking.
 You had a few that found a way to let it all loose, but not as many as previous years.
-No bags, no backpacks, no alcoholic vendors, and seeing the military style security?
+No bags, no backpacks, no alcoholic vendors, and seeing the military-style security?
 Kind of put a damper on some people’s spirits.

 To the Top!

-At the appointed time, we met with security, huddled up with other approved media people and headed up the elevator 64 floors plus 7 flights of metal stairs to the top of the world.
+At the appointed time, we met with security, huddled up with other approved media people, and headed up the elevator 64 floors plus 7 flights of metal stairs to the top of the world.
 Las Vegas was below us and the lights were spectacular.
 We set up and waited.
 I do have to say, The Vegas Strip on New year’s Eve is an amazing sight from up there.

 Thankfully, the rain had moved on and the temperature was actually in the 40’s, even up there!
 To see Vegas from above, whether by helicopter, by plane, or by sitting on the edge of a building 64 stories above it, it just grabs you.
-It’s an amazing site to see.
+It’s an amazing sight to see.
 The lights, the neon, the people below.
 From that vantage point, I could get excited again about being in Las Vegas for the fireworks.

-Hope you had an opportunity to see the celebration and enjoyed ringing in the new year.
+I hope you had an opportunity to see the celebration and enjoyed ringing in the new year.